Developer’s Quick Start with the Ouster Python SDK

 Now we have a source

-of each containing the sensor index and a scan, or to limit the output
+of each containing the sensor index and a packet.

 At this point, you’re ready visualize to visualize data from your sensor.
 Proceed to